 Hagia Sophia was built by the Byzantine Empire and served as Orthodox Church.
 It has hosted many myths throughout history.
 These myths have translated Hagia Sophia into the languages of the world for centuries.
 It passed to Ottoman Empire with conguest of Istanbul by Fatih Sultan Mehmet.

-Hagia Sophia, which was converted into a mosque during the Ottoman period, continues to serve as a museum today.
+Hagia Sophia, which was converted into a mosque during the Ottoman period, continues to serve as a museum.
+Today, it is a mosque again.

 921 years church and 481 years as a mosque, it has a particular importance for both Christians and Muslims.
 Here are the amazing features and secrets of the magnificent structure: